 (B) Not more than seven (7) and not less than five (5) calendar days prior to the anticipated Closing Date (as mutually agreed in good faith by Acasti and Grace) (the "Anticipated Closing Date"), Acasti will deliver to Grace Acasti's Net Cash Schedule.
 Not more than seven (7) and not less than five (5) calendar days prior to the Anticipated Closing Date, Grace will deliver to Acasti Grace's Net Cash Schedule (the "Grace Delivery Date").
 For purposes of this Section 2.1(i)(B), the party delivering its Net Cash Schedule is the "Delivering Party" and the other party is the "Receiving Party."
-The Delivering Party shall make available to the Receiving Party, as reasonably requested by the Receiving Party, the work papers and back-up materials used or useful in preparing the Delivering Party's Net Cash Schedule and, if requested by the Receiving Party, is Net Cash Schedule and, if requested by the Receiving Party's Net Cash Schedule and, if requested by the Receiving Party is Net Cash Schedule.
+The Delivering Party shall make available to the Receiving Party, as reasonably requested by the Receiving Party, the work papers and back-up materials used or useful in preparing the Delivering Party's Net Cash Schedule and, if requested by the Receiving Party, the Delivering Party's accountants and counsel at reasonable times and upon reasonable notice for the purpose of verifying the Delivering Party's Net Cash Schedule.